-Object Description Usage Example fan speed increasing to full speed. racadm set system.thermalsettings FanSpeedOffset 3 FanSpeedMediumOffsetV al Getting this variable reads the fan speed offset value in %PWM for Medium Fan Speed Offset setting.
+Object Description Usage Example fan speed increasing to full speed. racadm set system.thermalsetti ngs FanSpeedOffset 3 FanSpeedMediumOffsetV al Getting this variable reads the fan speed offset value in %PWM for Medium Fan Speed Offset setting.
 This value depends on the system.
 Use FanSpeedOffset object to set this value using index value 2 Values from 0-100 racadm get system.thermalsetti ngs FanSpeedMediumOffse tVal This returns a value such as "47".
-This means that when you use the following command, it applies a fan speed offset of Medium (47% PWM) over baseline fan speed racadm set system.thermalsetti FanSpeedOffset Using this object with get command displays the existing Fan Speed Offset value.
+This means that when you use the following command, it applies a fan speed offset of Medium (47% PWM) over baseline fan speed racadm set FanSpeedOffset Using this object with get command displays the existing Fan Speed Offset value.
 Using this object with set command allows setting the required fan speed offset value.
-The index value decides the offset that is applied and the FanSpeedLowOffsetVal, FanSpeedMaxOffsetVal, FanSpeedMighOffsetVal, and FanSpeedMediumOffsetVal objects (defined earlier) are the values at which the offsets are applied.
-Values are: • 0 - Low Fan Speed • 1 - High Fan Speed • 2 - Medium Fan Speed • 3 - Max Fan Speed • 255 - None ngs FanSpeedOffset To view the existing setting: racadm get system.thermalsetti ngs.FanSpeedOffset To set the fan speed offset to High value (as defined in FanSpeedHighOffsetVal) racadm set system.thermalsetti ngs.FanSpeedOffset 1 MFSMaximumLimit Read Maximum limit for MFS Values from 1 - 100 To display the highest value that can be set using MinimumFanSpeed option: racadm get system.thermalsettings.MFSMaximumLimit
+The index value decides the offset that is applied and the FanSpeedLowOffsetVal, FanSpeedMaxOffsetVal, end SpeedMaxOffsetVal, end SpeedMaxOffsetVal, Values are: • 0 - Low Fan Speed • 1 - High Fan Speed • 2 - Medium Fan Speed • 3 - Max Fan Speed • 255 - None system.thermalsetti ngs FanSpeedOffset 2 To view the existing setting: racadm get system.thermalsetti ngs.FanSpeedOffset To set the fan speed offset to High value (as defined in FanSpeedHighOffsetVal) racadm set system.thermalsetti ngs.FanSpeedOffset 1 MFSMaximumLimit FanSpeedHighOffsetV al, and FanSpeedMediumOffse tVal objects (defined earlier) are the values at which the offsets are applied.
+Read Maximum limit for MFS Values from 1 - 100 To display the highest value that can be set using MinimumFanSpeed option: racadm get system.thermalsetti ngs.MFSMaximumLimit